PeterJohnBishop/go-octo-eureka/README.md

 # flutter_octo_eureka

 To get started, select a route from the dropdown menu to see the real time location of buses or trains that run that route.
-Their direction of travel is indicated by the red arrow on the marker.
+Their direction of travel is indicated by the red arrow on the vehicle marker.

 ![SelectARoute](https://github.com/PeterJohnBishop/go-octo-eureka/blob/main/README%20Assets/SelectARoute.gif?raw=true)